-Museums Alaska is currently accepting applications for the Access to Alaska Native Collections (AANC) program.
-This program responds to the needs of the Alaska Native artist community for access to Alaska Native collections in museums by supporting research visits to museum collections storage in Alaska.
-As such, Alaska Native artists will be invited to propose a visit to a participating museum’s collection that has a clear benefit to the artist and the development of their work.
+Museums Alaska is now accepting applications for the Access to Alaska Native Collections (AANC) program.
+This program responds to the needs of the Alaska Native artists and culture bearers for access to collections in museums by supporting research visits to museum collections storage in Alaska.
+As such, Alaska Native artists and culture bearers will be invited to propose a visit to a participating museum’s collection that has a clear benefit to the development of their work.

-The grant will cover travel costs for the collections visit—flights, ferries, mileage, per diem, lodging, parking, taxis, and family care needs—up to $2,500.
-There are six grants available.
+The grant will cover travel costs for the collections visit—flights, ferries, mileage, per diem, lodging, parking, taxis, and family care needs.

-The grant program is made possible with funding from The CIRI Foundation’s A Journey to What Matters: Increased Alaska Native Art & Culture (JWM) funding and is administered by Museums Alaska on behalf of the Foundation.
-All inquiries must be directed to the Museums Alaska Director.
+The grant program is made possible with funding from The CIRI Foundation’s A Journey to What Matters: Increased Alaska Native Art & Culture (JWM) and the Henry Luce Foundation and is administered by Museums Alaska.
+All inquiries must be directed to Museums Alaska.

 Please contact us if you have any questions about the program.

-Funding will be sent out in early April 2023 and has to be spent by July 31, 2023, so please plan your travel accordingly.
+Funding will be sent out in mid-October 2023 and has to be spent by June 30, 2024, so please plan your travel accordingly.

 IMPORTANT DOCUMENTS & LINKS: